-Prior to the 2017-18 school year, LISTO personnel recruited 71 Texas schools in 37 school districts in which low-income students comprised more than 50% of the student population.
+Prior to the 2017-18 school year, LISTO Texas A&M personnel recruited 71 Texas schools in 37 school districts in which low-income students comprised more than 50% of the student population.
 Schools were randomized to either the treatment or control condition within district, whenever possible.
-Fifth-grade science teachers in participating schools were then recruited to participate in the study.
+Fifth grade science teachers in participating schools were then recruited to participate in the study.
 For each school, up to four classes or rotations were selected to participate in the study.
-Students were included in the study if they were in the sampled classes, and if their parents provided consent for them to participate in the study.
-A total of 5,180 students were included across both years of the study.
+Students were included in the study if they were in the sampled classes, and if their parents provided consent for them to participate.

-One hundred twenty-one teachers participated in the study for 2017-18.
-Teachers were allowed to join the study through the beginning of the 2018-19 school year.
-Thirty-one teachers joined the study in 2018-19, and 69 participated for two consecutive years.
 Students were exposed to the program in their fifth-grade year only.
+There were 5,180 students in Years 1-2 and an additional 932 students added in Year 4.
+Although 2,361 students were served in Year 3, no outcome data was available due to the COVID-19 pandemic, which interrupted testing.
+The sample numbers do vary, depending on data availability for each outcome (see i3 Tables in Appendix A).

-This count reflects teachers who had non-missing student outcomes in either of the 2017-18 or 2018-19 school years, or had at least one observation submitted in the 2018-19 school year.
+One hundred twenty-one teachers participated in the study for 2017-18, and teachers were allowed to join the study through the beginning of the following school year.
+This count reflects teachers who had non-missing student outcomes in either of the 2017-18 or 2018-19 school years or had at least one observation submitted in the 2018-19 school year.
+In Years 3 and 4, some teacher attrition did occur; there were 61 and 41 teacher participants, respectively.